 Surely, you’ve experienced an upset stomach and flatulence before.
-In today’s post, discover what flatulence can tell you about your health.
+Below, discover what flatulence can tell you about your health.

 Intestinal gases aren’t an illness but rather, alarm signals that something isn’t right in the digestive tract.

-On one hand, you might be eating high quantities of sugars and cellulose.
-These carbohydrates can’t be digested nor absorbed easily.
+It could be that you’re eating high quantities of sugars and cellulose.
+The body can’t digest or absorb these carbohydrates easily.
 As a result, they end up in the intestines and exit the body through the anus.

 Why do I have so much air?

-There are certain habits that make intestines more likely to release air.
-As previously mentioned:
+As you can see, there are certain habits that make intestines more likely to release air.